 On July 16, 2021, the Luxembourg National Commission for Data Protection (CNDP) issued the biggest fine so far for the violation of the General Data Protection Regulation (GDPR) in the amount of €746 million ($888 million) to Amazon Europe Core S.a.r.l. for non-compliance with general data processing principles.

 With this fine, GDPR finally delivered more than just a slap on the wrist, and just in time to put a stop to remarks and criticism on the EU enforcement system.

 Amazon’s fine surpassed what was the biggest GDPR fine for two years- the €50 million penalty issued by France’s CNIL to Google.

 Having that in mind, comparing those two fines can be an indication of how GDPR is inconsistently applied throughout the EU and may bring this issue to a discussion in the future.

 The fine was issued as a result of a complaint filed by 10,000 people against Amazon in May 2018, through a French privacy rights group that promotes and defends fundamental freedoms in the digital world- La Quadrature du Net.

-If the fine holds its ground after this could be a groundbreaking fine that could shatter already fragile Amazon reputation when it comes to personal data processing.
+If the fine holds its ground, this could be a groundbreaking fine that could shatter the already fragile Amazon’s reputation when it comes to personal data processing.